 An e-bike/e-scooter battery fire can develop quickly and the formation of smoke or a white vapour cloud could indicate the start of battery failure and fire.

-The following are signs that battery may be a fire hazard:
+The following are signs that a battery may be a fire hazard:

 • Overheating: If the battery feels hot to the touch